Gontjarow/MiniLibX/docs/mlx-tutorial-create-image.md

 \*: The endianness problem is avoided as long as the platform uses the ARGB color layout.
 There are a few, see [wiki](https://en.wikipedia.org/wiki/RGBA_color_model#Representation).

 ### Other important notes
+- Your image can be any size, even bigger than the window you're going to display it in.
 - It's dangerous to write pixel data without making sure your index is inside of the pixel array.
 Make sure to limit your maximum index, otherwise you may cause artifacts or freeze the whole computer.
 (It has happened on many occasions at our school.)
 - If you're working with positions relative to the window (like mouse position), make sure you check that the position is inside of the window.
     - Otherwise you might write to negative indexes (which isn't a valid memory location) which won't show up on the screen